Being homeless, or being at risk of homelessness, is one of the most difficult problems any Veteran can face.

-They also found, however, that 80 to 90 percent of Veterans housed in this program were able to remain in that housing, keeping them out of hospitals or prison or both.
+They also found, however, that 80 to 90 percent of Veterans housed in this program were able to remain in that housing, keeping them out of hospitals, prison, or both.

-Later in 2014, the team published the results of another study finding that VA medical centers that had successfully implemented Housing First shared several significant characteristics.
+Later in 2014, the team published another article showing that VA medical centers that had successfully implemented Housing First shared several significant characteristics.

 The leaders of successful medical centers joined front-line staff in the work of finding acceptable housing; elevated people knowledgeable about homelessness into senior leadership positions; and worked to resolve logistical challenges.

 They also helped ensure that work groups dealing with homelessness were properly aligned and integrated into their organizations.
 In addition, the commitment of staff members to ending homelessness was high in successful VA facilities.

 In 2016, members of the research team wrote an editorial for the New England Journal of Medicine arguing that while the widespread implementation of Housing First would not generate cost savings, it was still a scientifically sound, economically reasonable, and ethical approach to addressing chronic homelessness.

 The H-PACT program was established in 2012 to provide a coordinated “medical home” specifically tailored to the needs of homeless Veterans.
 Interdisciplinary teams of doctors, nurses, and care managers respond to the ongoing and evolving medical, mental health, and substance abuse needs of homeless Veterans entering the VA system.
 The H-PACT care teams provide homeless Veterans with medical care, case management, and housing and social services assistance to help them obtain and stay in permanent housing, thereby reducing emergency department use and hospitalizations and improving chronic disease management.